 Nisekoi is far different from other romantic comedy series, and almost makes it to the top point because it has a good sense of lighthearted perspective.
 It doesn’t have a cliche hate-to-love, or vice versa, scenario as the presence of a typical image of youngsters in their romantic life is out from the event.
 However, demographically, I won’t consider the series to have a strong spice of shounen aspect because the image of the male protagonist, Raku, seems to be the conventional harem guy with cute girls around him.
 Though with your typical male lead, the story is made in a hilarious way especially when it comes to his personality -the average-type, dumbass, all-for-nothing guy, who is in love with Onodera, and another entertaining point in the series is the wild gorilla image of Kirisaki towards Raku.
 No matter how perfectly you visualize whom the male protagonist will end up with, you will be clueless as you go on with the series.

 Characters are the notable factors in the series.
 It is really important for a rom-com anime to portray a good expression of characters especially when it comes to humorous events, and a good example is the embarrassing moment of Raku towards Onodera whenever he makes a super deformed face out from the real world.
 Like other dorky protagonist from a harem anime, it is expected that Raku has a hard time expressing himself to his love interest and makes those situations into the funniest way just to entertain the viewers.
-It shows that the series tries it hard to maintain a good balance between romance and comedy.
+It shows that the series tries to maintain a good balance between romance and comedy.
 Moreover, there are some sort of fan-service and different types of dere among female leads which make it even more appealing.

-The first opening theme, titled Click, is one of the best anime theme I’ve heard so far in this modern time.
+The first opening theme, titled Click, is one of the best anime theme I’ve heard so far in this modern times.
 It sounds lovely with the well-blended melody and harmony of the performer, ClariS, a Japanese pop duo.
 The second opening theme, sang by the same artists, is just so fine, and very refreshing to ears, but I prefer the first theme though.
 I also appreciate the ending themes which, although not that superb, are still good to listen.

 Nisekoi isn’t that outstanding when it comes to notable anime romance, but the series has a very decent feel.
 It’s kind of refreshing at first, but I ended up watching the anime for convenience.
 I still enjoyed watching the whole thing though.
 So, if you’re looking for a series with an average story of romance with a splash of harem, Nisekoi is the one you shouldn’t ignore in the list.